Odeon Cinemas: Expansion

-In 1932, Deutsch acquired more sites and planned construction of a chain of cinemas; commissioning Weedon to design his future buildings, with five opening in 1933.
+In 1932, Deutsch acquired more sites and planned the construction of a chain of cinemas; commissioning Weedon to design his future buildings, with five opening in 1933.
 Each Odeon cinema had a character different from most other cinemas in the UK, often having a unique and spectacular interior.

 George Coles was also one of their principal architects, remodelling a partially complete assembly hall in Portslade and designing his first purpose-built cinema in Upper Wickham Lane, Welling, Kent which opened on 22 October 1934 and closed on 22 October 1960.
 It is currently a bingo club in the Mecca chain.
 It featured central linear lighting, a feature that became characteristic of his work.
 15 other Odeon cinemas opened in 1934.

-In 1935, Deutsch commissioned John Maltby (1910–80), a professional photographer, to photograph every cinema in the Odeon chain at that time.
+In 1935, Deutsch commissioned John Maltby (1910–1980), a professional photographer, to photograph every cinema in the Odeon chain at that time.
 The resulting collection, of internal and external photographs, is held in the public archive of English Heritage and can be seen online.
 13 more Odeon cinemas opened in 1935.
 The same year, United Artists took a stake in the company for a nominal sum plus the supply of its films to the chain.
 UA eventually owned 50% of Odeon Cinema Holdings.

 In 1936, 35 more Odeons opened and in 1937, the Odeon Leicester Square opened in Leicester Square, London, which became the chain's flagship cinema.
 Another 35 Odeons also opened in 1937, with the chain concentrating on bigger cities.
 They also took over County Cinemas and George Singleton Cinemas in Scotland.
 Odeon Theatres Limited was formed to consolidate the chain of 250 cinemas into one public company.

 In 1938, Deutsch sold an interest in the business to J. Arthur Rank, who was in the process of forming the Rank Organisation.
 In 1939, they acquired most of the small UK cinema operations of Paramount Pictures, including key sites in Birmingham, Glasgow, Leeds, Liverpool and Newcastle upon Tyne.